$p$-Adic quotient sets: linear recurrence sequences: Proof of the theorems

-Since $p(0)=-1$, the roots $\alpha$, $\beta$ and $\gamma$ of $p(x)$ are units in the ring formed by elements in $K$ with $p$-adic absolute value less than or equal to one.
-Following Sanna's proof of \cite[Theorem 1.2]{Sanna1}, we can choose a $t\in \mathbb{N}$ such that the function defined as
+Since $p(0)=-1$, the roots of $p(x)$ are units in the ring formed by elements in $K$ with $p$-adic absolute value less than or equal to one.
+Following Sanna's proof of \cite[Theorem 1.2]{Sanna1}, we can choose an even $t\in \mathbb{N}$ such that the function defined as

 is analytic over $\mathbb{Z}_p$ and the Taylor series of $G(z)$ around $0$ converges for all $z\in \mathbb{Z}_p$.
 Also, note that $x_{nt}=G(n)$ for $n\geq0$.